Memory B cell: Secondary response and memory

 The memory B cells produced during the primary immune response are specific to the antigen involved during the first exposure.
 In a secondary response, the memory B cells specific to the antigen or similar antigens will respond.
 When memory B cells reencounter their specific antigen, they proliferate and differentiate into plasma cells, which then respond to and clear the antigen.
 The memory B cells that do not differentiate into plasma cells at this point can reenter the germinal centers to undergo further class switching or somatic hypermutation for further affinity maturation.
 Differentiation of memory B cells into plasma cells is far faster than differentiation by naïve B cells, which allows memory B cells to produce a more efficient secondary immune response.
 The efficiency and accumulation of the memory B cell response is the foundation for vaccines and booster shots.

 The phenotype of memory cells that prognosticate plasma cells or germinal center cells fate has been discovered few years ago.
 Based on expression microarray comparisons between memory B cells and naïve B cells, it was identified that there are several surface proteins, such as CD80, PD-L2 and CD73 that are only expressed on the memory B cells, so they also serve to divide this cells in multiple phenotypic subsets.
 Moreover, it has been shown that the memory cells that express CD80, PD-L2 and CD73 are more likely to become plasma cells.
 On the other hand, the cells which don´t have these types of markers are more likely to form germinal center cells.
 The IgM^{+} memory B cells do not express CD80 or CD73, whereas IgG^{+} express them.
-Moreover, IgG^{+} are more likely to differenciate into antibody-secreting cells.
+Moreover, IgG^{+} are more likely to differentiate into antibody-secreting cells.